Mark-Alexis-Posadas/es6-for-react-practice/README.md

 - Filtered array with fruits starting with the given letter.- `Done`
 - Filtered array with numbers greater than the given number.- `Done`
 - Filtered array with objects where isAdmin is true.- `Done`
-- Filtered array with objects having an age greater than or equal to the given age.
+- Filtered array with objects having an age greater than or equal to the given age. - `Done`
 - Filtered array with objects having the given category.
 - Filtered array with objects having a score greater than 85.